 A request to ask a public question at a meeting must be made, ideally by e-mail, to the Interim Chief Executive: email@example.com.
-No later than 5pm on the last working day before the date of the meeting (contact details below.)
-Each question must provide the name and address of the questioner and no more than two questions may be submitted by the same person or on behalf of a single organisation.
+No later than 5pm on the last working day before the date of the meeting.
+No prior notice of the content of the question is required.
+No more than two questions may be submitted by the same person or on behalf of a single organisation.